luau-lang/luau/docs/_posts/2022-07-07-luau-recap-june-2022.md

 A common problem that Luau has is that it primarily works by inspecting expressions in your program and narrowing the _upper bounds_ of the values that can inhabit particular variables.
 In other words, each time we see a variable used, we eliminate possible sets of values from that variable's domain.

-There are lots of cases where this isn't actually the best thing.
+There are some important cases where this doesn't produce a helpful result.
 Take this function for instance:

 ```lua
 function find_first_if(vec, f)